onepub-dev/dcli/README.md

 if your not a Dart programmer (yet) one of the most difficult things about Dart are Futures.
 If you are familiar with Javascript then a Future is the equivalent of a Promise.

 ## Just ignore Futures
-If your not familiar with Dart of Javascript then for the moment you can just ignore futures.
+If your not familiar with Dart or Javascript then for the moment you can just ignore futures.

 DShell works very hard to ensure that you don't need to worry about Futures.